Disney Cruise Line Port Excursions – Discounts & Tips

 - Don’t wear expensive-looking jewelry/watches/handbags, particularly when visiting places with a lot of poverty (e.g. Mexico and the Caribbean) or that are known for pickpockets (e.g. Barcelona and Naples).
 It just makes you a target for thieves.
 Very expensive/complicated SLR cameras can also make you a target.
 If you have a great camera, stay in the safest areas and don’t wander too far alone.

-- Write down the name and phone number of the “ship’s agent” for the port (which will be printed in each port day’s Navigator), and carry it with you.
+- Write down the name and phone number of the “ship’s agent” for the port (which will be available in the Navigator app), and carry it with you.
 Putting it in your cell phone or other electronic device is a good backup, but put it on a piece of paper, too, in case your phone is lost or stolen.
-You can always just bring that page of the Navigator with you.
 You’ll need to contact the ship’s agent if something bad happens while you’re onshore (i.e., you get sick/robbed/miss the ship’s departure, etc.) It would be a good idea to also have the number of the nearest US embassy or consulate and a local cab company.

 - Do not take unlicensed cabs, unless the car was arranged by yourself or a trusted intermediary such as your hotel concierge or bell captain.
 If a random driver offers to take you somewhere, don’t take them up on it.
 Your best bet is to only pick up cabs at managed cab stands at ports, airports, hotels or major tourist destinations.
 In cities with well-regulated cab systems with clear markings, hailing a cab on the street is fine.